sillevl/course-software-engineering/POODR/object-oriented_design.md

 ### A Practical Definition of Design

 Every application is a collection of code.
 The code's arrangement is th _design_.
 One problem can be solved in many different ways.
-Design is thus an art, the art of arranging code.
+Design is thus an art, the art of arranging code.µ

+The difficulty of design is that every problem has two components:

+* You must write code to solve the problem
+* You must write code that is easy to be changed later on

+Practical design does not anticipate what will happen, it accepts that something will happen and in the present you cannot know what will happen.

+The purpose of design is to allow you to design _later_ and its primary goal is to reduce the cost of change.

 ## The Tools of Design